makrai/notes/jurafsky20-slp3-ch14-dep-parse.md

   the correct relation
 * label accuracy score (LS), the percentage of tokens with correct labels, ignoring where the relations are coming from.
-As an example, consider the reference parse and system parse for the following example shown in Fig.
+As an example, consider the reference parse and system parse for the following example shown in Fig
 * how well a system is performing on a particular kind of dependency relation, for example NSUBJ , across a development corpus.
 Here we can make use of the notions of precision and recall introduced in Chapter 8, measuring the